hanabi/hanabi.github.io/README.md

 * Similar to chess, initiating a move in which you can predict the next sequence of moves is called initiating a "line".
 * In post-game reviews, we will often compare and hypothetically "play through" two different lines to see which one is better.

-### Bluff Position and the Pang of Guilt
+### Bluff Seat and the Pang of Guilt

-* As mentioned in the section on *Bluffs*, you are in *Bluff Position* for a certain player if you are immediately before them.
+* As mentioned in the section on *Bluffs*, you are in *Bluff Seat* for a certain player if you are immediately before them.
 * If the player before you immediately draws a playable card, you should first notice that the card is in *Finesse Position*.
 If you clue it directly, you may be "stealing" someone's *Finesse* or *Bluff*.
-* Thus, in this situation, it may be better to discard and let the player in *Bluff Position* get the card in question.
+* Thus, in this situation, it may be better to discard and let the player in *Bluff Seat* get the card in question.
 If you do decide to clue the card directly, you should always feel a *Pang of Guilt*.

 ### Discard Modulation